Hi, I’m Stephenie

 I grew up watching my grandmother cook in Puerto Rico.
 She prepared almost every meal at home from scratch.
 When I moved out on my own, my cooking journey began.
 I started cooking for myself, then my partner, and later on, for our kids.

 I always cooked with the guidance of my grandma.
-Even from far away, she will guide me through the phone.
+Even from far away, she will guide me over the phone.
+I remember when I first made Puerto Rican steak and onions, it was gummy to say the least.
+But now you try my recipe and it is delicious and tender!

 How Food Metamorphosis Was Born